chocolay/chocolay.github.io/_pages/about.md

 ---
 layout: page
+title: About Elise
-title: Hi, my name is Elise (but, if you met me before 1984, you can call me Ann)
+header: Hi, my name is Elise (but, if you met me before 1984, you can call me Ann)
 permalink: /about/
 image: Kavieng.jpg
 ---